brorarangers/brorarangers.github.io/_posts/2017-07-13-youth-development.md

 {% include article-image.html image="2" float="right" %}

-On the success of the tournament Brora Rangers Head of Youth Development, Dale Pryde-MacDonald, was delighted “It was a truly monumental day for the club.
+On the success of the tournament Brora Rangers Head of Youth Development, Dale Pryde-MacDonald, was delighted, “It was a truly monumental day for the club.
 We had a great tournament, which was really well-attended by parents and families and made the day really special for the kids, and for the club too.”

 {% include article-image.html image="3" float="left" %}